Offending behaviour programmes and interventions currently available for offenders in England and Wales.

 - is designed based on the best available evidence

-- will be evaluated to show the outcomes that are being met.
+- is evaluated to show the outcomes

 - are evidence based and/or a have a credible rationale for reducing reoffending or promoting desistance